WTRobertIkerd/Fancy-Text-Box/README.md

 # Fancy-Text-Box
-## A React Component designed to make stylish textboxes and professional animations quick and easy
+## A React Component designed to make stylish and animated textboxes quick and easy

 ### Valid Props: